Atyap subgroups and clans: Clans

-One feature of the Atyap (a subgroup in the larger Atyap/Nenzit also spelt Netzit, Nietzit, Nerzit ethnolinguistic group) is the manner in which responsibilities are shared among its four clans, some of which has sub-clans and sub-responsibilities.
+One feature of the Atyap (a subgroup in the larger Atyap/Nenzit also spelled Netzit, Nietzit, Nerzit ethnolinguistic group) is the manner in which responsibilities are shared among its four clans, some of which has sub-clans and sub-responsibilities.

-The possession of totems, taboos and emblems which come in form of designs, structures and animals is another important aspect in the history and tradition of the Atyap people.
-According to oral tradition, all the four clans of the Atyap people have different emblems, totems and taboos and they vary from clan to clan and from sub-clan to sub-clan.
-This is considered as a common practice among the people because they most of the time used these emblems as a way of identification.
+The possession of totems, taboos and emblems which come in form of designs, structures, and animals is another important aspect in the history and tradition of the Atyap people.
+According to oral tradition, all the four clans of the Atyap people have different emblems, totem, and taboo and they vary from clan to clan and from sub-clan to sub-clan.
+This is considered a common practice among the people because they most of the time used these emblems as a way of identification.
 Apart from the emblems and totems, some clans have certain animals or plants which they also consider as taboos and in some cases also used them for rituals.
-Oral tradition further has it that such animals are usually reverend in the area till date.
+Oral tradition further has it that such animals are usually reverend in the area to date.

 The exogamous belief within the clans that members of a clan had a common descent through one ancestor, prevented inter-marriages between members of the same clan.
-Inter-clan and inter-state marriage was encouraged.
+Inter-clan and inter-state marriage were encouraged.